daytonaio/content/articles/YYYYMMDD_article_template.md

 ---
-title: "Title of the Article.
-The title should be a max. of 55 characters."
+title: 'Title of the Article.
+The title should be a max. of 55 characters.'
+description:
-description: "A brief description of what the article covers.
-The description should be a maximum of 160 characters."
+  'A brief description of what the article covers.
+The description should be a maximum of 160 characters.'
 date: YYYY-MM-DD
-author: "Author Name"
+author: 'Author Name'
-tags: ["one", "two", "three"]
+tags: ['one', 'two', 'three']
 ---

 # Title of the Article